Habits Course Step Six

 Don't overcomplicate it.
 Later, you can get more elaborate with your triggers, routines, and rewards, but for now, keep that bar low!
 Remember, your three-year-old has to think it's easy and/or fun for this to work.

 Remember, too fast, too soon is why people fail so often.
-Once your toddler gets overwhelmed, they give up and then back to the old habits you go, whether you like it or not because after all, your toddler is the boss and that toddler will always win.
+Once your toddler gets overwhelmed, he/she gives up and then back to the old habits you go, whether you like it or not because after all, your toddler is the boss and he/she will always win.

 It's not about willpower.
 It's not about forcing yourself, deprivation, hard work, or suffering to "earn" your way to a fit and healthy body.
 It's simply about training your inner toddler boss, patiently, at your own pace.